kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-#### Use Tags for Multiple Implementations
+Tags for Multiple Implementations:

-**Why this matters**: Sometimes you need multiple implementations of the same interface (like different notification channels).
+Why this matters: Sometimes you need multiple implementations of the same interface (like different notification channels).
 Tags help you distinguish between them.

-**Beginner Tip**: Create empty marker classes for tags.
+Beginner Tip: Create empty marker classes for tags.
 Use descriptive names like `EmailNotification.class`, not generic names.

-**Good Example**:
+Good Example:

 ===! ":fontawesome-brands-java: Java"